Who is Keynote Consulting?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Keynote Consulting, Inc. for millions of clients nationwide.
+The most effective way to deal with Keynote Consulting is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Keynote Consulting, Inc. on behalf of their clients.

 Will Keynote Consulting, Inc. sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with credit bureaus, with the possibility of having it removed from your credit report.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Keynote Consulting again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.

 It is also illegal for Keynote Consulting to make any claims they cannot or will not follow through on.
 This includes threatening to sue you or foreclose on your home.

 Keynote Consulting, Inc. Complaints